Tom1684/Decision-Support-System/readme.md

 streamlit run "/path/front_end.py"
 ```

+## Data

+For users that do not have access to their own binary classification data, a set is provided in the folder 'data'.
+This set is sourced from the IBM Telco Churn data set found here: https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113

 ## Authorship

 Created by Tom Murarik, for an MSc Operations Research with Data Science Dissertation at the University of Edinburgh.
 In collaboration with Vodafone Data Analytics UK.